Material Selection Guides for 3D Printing in Medical

 Video demonstrating SLA 3D printing process.
 Credit: Formlabs on Youtube

-SLA (Stereolithography) 3D printing is becoming more and more popular due to its ability to produce high-accuracy, isotropic, and watertight prototypes and parts in a range of advanced materials such as ceramics and nanoparticles.
+SLA (Stereolithography) 3D printing is becoming more and more popular due to its friendliness and ease to produce high quality, high-accuracy, isotropic, and watertight prototypes and parts.
+In addition to basic choices of resins (the printing materials), a wide range of advanced materials composited with ceramics and other other material fillers can be chosen.

 SLA uses UV lasers as a light source to cure photosensitive liquid resins into harden plastic.
-Due to the high precision of lasers and lasers systems, SLA printed objects have the highest resolution and accuracy, the clearest details, and the smoothest surface among the plastic 3D printing technologies.
+Due to the high precision of lasers and lasers systems, SLA printed objects have the higher resolution and accuracy, the clearer details, and the smoother surface among the plastic 3D printing technologies.
+Depending on the light sources and projection mechanism, DLP (Digital Light Processing) is a similar technology compared to SLA.
+In SLA, the UV laser has round edge and smooth lines can be drawn.
+In DLP, an imaged comprised of many rectangular pixels is projected layer-by-layer, so the smooth lines are made up of of rectangular pixels instead of round pointer like drawing with a pen in SLA.

 Selective Laser Sintering (SLS)